CHC41015 - Certificate IV in Celebrancy

 Australian Celebrations Training has trainers that are both highly experienced celebrants, business people and educators.
 We understand adult learning, and all like to balance the serious nature of our training information with a relaxed and humorous style of training.
 We understand that some of our students may have not been in class for many years, or perhaps English isn’t their first language, and we have the professional skills to look after those students.
 Please go to our Meet the Trainer tab on our webpage to read about our team.
 All trainers are also ongoing professional development trainers, where we train our colleagues in professional development.
 We are one of the few training organisations that have been selected by the Attorney General’s Department to offer this annual and national training to people who are already marriage celebrants.

 If you are planning to marry a family member or a friend in a once off occasion

 We appreciate that this is a wonderful hope of many people.
 The qualification is large and takes usually one year to complete.
-Then you complete your application form, and then the wait to hear back from the Attorney-General’s Department is usually 3 months, and then you need one clear month to accept the application to marry from the Bride and Groom.
+Then you complete your application form, and then the wait to hear back from the Attorney-General’s Department is usually 3 months, and then you need one clear month to accept the Notice of Intention to Marry from the marrying couple.
 So this is not a quick process.
 Also once you become a marriage celebrant there are ongoing financial obligations to hold your registration.
 You may wish instead to find a professional marriage celebrant in your local community who you could work with to present the ceremony.